« Back to course list

 Emerging Technologies

-- Hydrogen: Review of recent technological developments, cost competitiveness, and analysis of recent market developments
+- Hydrogen: Review of recent technological developments, cost drivers, competitiveness, and analysis of recent market developments

 - Biogases (incl. synthetic gases, biomethane): Fundamentals, production economics, cost challenges, and market uptake